 The future sets the context that decides what the people of an enterprise see as possible or impossible; it determines people's thinking, actions and behaviors.
-Like the "cathedral" in the parable, the future is decisive; it sets a horizon that calls people into action.
+It sets a horizon that calls people into action.
 The demands of the future can elicit new and often unfamiliar behaviors and innovative approaches to the business at hand.